 German Chancellor Theobald von Bethmann-Hollweg

-German Chancellor Theobald von Bethmann-Hollweg is also considered to be a reason for America breaking ties and joining WWI against Germany.
+German Chancellor Theobald von Bethmann-Hollweg is also considered a reason for America breaking ties and joining WWI against Germany.
 He was the head of the German government during WWI.

-Bethmann was forced to step down from his post as chancellor in the Reichstag debates over a peaceful resolution that took place in July 1917.
+Bethmann was forced to step down from his post as chancellor in the Reichstag debates over a peaceful resolution in July 1917.
 On July 13, Georg Michaelis replaced him.

-Von Bethmann-Hollweg wanted to keep America out of the war, but his policies only made it worse.
-He made several strategic and politcal mistakes that led to Germany’s defeat in 1918.
+Von Bethmann-Hollweg wanted to keep America out of the war, but his policies only worsened it.
+He made several strategic and political mistakes that led to Germany’s defeat in 1918.